genai-impact/ecologits/docs/index.md

 **EcoLogits** tracks the energy consumption and environmental impacts of using generative AI models through APIs.
 It supports major LLM providers such as OpenAI, Anthropic, Mistral AI and more (see [supported providers](tutorial/providers.md)).

+EcoLogits was created and is actively maintained by the **[GenAI Impact :octicons-link-external-16:](https://genai-impact.org/) non-profit**.

 ## Requirements